Performance art is art for which the artist uses their own body as the medium and performs an action or series of actions which become the artwork

-Watch Marina Abramović in conversation with Iwona Blazwick, the director of the Whitechapel gallery, where they discuss her recent work The Artist is Present and screen past performances.
+Watch Marina Abramović in conversation with Iwona Blazwick, the director of the Whitechapel gallery, where they discuss her recent work The Artist is Present.

 Performance, Gender and Identity Study Day video recordings

-Watch the videos from this study day which looks at how several women artists from the 1960s and 70s appropriated performance art to explore their own sexual identities and the performative approach of self-portraiture.
+Watch the videos documenting this study day which looked at how several women artists from the 1960s and 70s appropriated performance art to explore their own sexual identities, and the performative approach of self-portraiture.